CodingItWrong/codingitwrong.com/_drafts/approaches-to-testing.md

   - "[Test Isolation is About Avoiding Mocks][AM]" blog post
   - *[Growing Object-Oriented Software, Guided by Tests][GOOS]* book
   - "[Outside-in TDD and Dependency Injection in Rails][OITDD]" podcast episode
-- **1. What are the different test types for?** Acceptance and unit tests are for driving your design.
-Acceptance tests are also for catching regressions. [[GOOS][]]
+- **1. What are the different test types for?** Acceptance and unit tests are both for driving your design, not just unit tests as in Classical TDD.
+Acceptance tests are also for catching regressions—unit tests are not. [[GOOS][]]
-- **2. How much do you test?** Test everything at both the acceptance and unit level, since acceptance tests drive you to unit level. [[RB][]]
+- **2. How much do you test?** You everything at both the acceptance and unit level, since you only write unit tests and production code when an acceptance test drives you to them. [[RB][]]
-- **3. What process do I go through to write tests?** Do two red-green-refactor circles, acceptance-level and unit-level. [[RB][]]
+- **3. What process do I go through to write tests?** Do two red-green-refactor circles, one at acceptance-level and the other at unit-level.
+Write an acceptance test that defines the user-facing behavior needed.
+Then as soon as it fails and you need to write production code to fix the first failure, step down and write a unit test for the class you need, then write the class. [[RB][]]
 - **4. How do I use test doubles?** Stub or mock all collaborators.
+Mockists use the traditional definition of "unit test": a class that's tested by itself without any real collaborators, frameworks, or external services.
-- **5. What do I check for in my tests?** Check behavior, not state--i.e. check messages sent.
-(But when there are return values you also check those.)
+- **5. What do I check for in my tests?** Check behavior, not state.
+Mockist testing emphasizes the "tell-don't-ask" principle, which means that classes frequently issue commands to other classes.
+Mocks provide the easiest way to verify that those messages are sent.
+When there are return values you check those directly, and no mocks are needed.
-- **6. How do I deal with change?** Reconfigure your component, by which I mean...
+- **6. How do I deal with change?** The internals of a class can be refactored.
+When larger changes are needed, the mocks in tests discourage you from changing interfaces too quickly.
+If classes can be reused to provide the newly-desired behavior, that's preferable.
-- **7. What even is good code?** Small, reusable components. [[GOOS][]]
+- **7. What even is good code?** Small, reusable components.
+By isolation testing including outgoing messages, this approach encourages you to think about how objects collaborate, which leads to more consistency between interfaces and easier reuse. [[GOOS][]]
 - Criticisms
-  - Mocks not actually testing that the system works--but that's what acceptance tests are for.
+  - Mocks are not actually testing that the system works.
+However, that's not the purpose of unit tests: they're for driving your design.
+Regression testing is what your acceptance tests are for.
-  - Too many levels of mocks--but this is exactly the design feedback you're supposed to respond to, simplifying your code by applying the Law of Demeter and the Tell-Don't-Ask principle. [[AM][]]
+  - There can be a tendency to have three or more levels of mocks, making them very hard to read.
+But this is exactly the design feedback unit tests are supposed to provide, simplifying your code by applying the Tell-Don't-Ask principle to reduce the number of mocks needed. [[AM][]]
-  - Mocks couple you to the implementation--but if you want reusable components, outgoing messages *are* the interface.
+  - Mocks couple you to the implementation of your classes, making it impossible to refactor without changing tests.
+But if you want reusable components, outgoing messages *are* the interface.
 The implementation is what's in the method and any private methods, not what's an outgoing message.
+There is a rigidity here, but it's a tradeoff to be able to have reusable components.
-  - Extracting a class then adding tests is test-after development--but you can TDD the abstraction as you pull it out one bit at a time [[OITDD][]]
+  - Extracting a class during refactoring and then adding tests is test-after development, which loses the benefits of TDD.
+But you can first write the new class as an inner class, then TDD it as you pull it out one bit at a time [[OITDD][]]

 # Test Approach #4: Discovery Testing

-- Major Representatives?
-Justin Searls, [Test Double](http://testdouble.com/)
+Discovery Testing is a response to both Classical and Mockist TDD and the perceived difficulties that both present in terms of refactoring.
+Justin Searls or [Test Double](http://testdouble.com/) is the main proponent.
 - Resources?
     - "[The Failures of Intro to TDD][FITDD]" blog post
     - "[Tests' Influence on Design][]" page
     - "[The Testing Pyramid][TP]" diagram
-- **1. What are the different test types for?** Unit tests are for driving your design, acceptance tests are for regression. [[TP][]]
+- **1. What are the different test types for?** Unit tests are for driving your design and acceptance tests are for regression. [[TP][]]
 - **2. How much do I test?** Test-drive everything at the unit level, then test at the acceptance level to catch regressions.
-- **3. What process do I go through to write tests?** Red, green, then implement the collaborators you mocked...not quite as catchy!
-Decompose the problem into smaller parts from the start, instead of refactoring after the fact. [[FITDD][]]
+- **3. What process do I go through to write tests?** Red, green, then…implement the collaborators you mocked.
+What this means is that you decompose the problem into collaborators from the start, instead of refactoring after the fact as in other TDD approaches. [[FITDD][]]
 - **4. How do I use test doubles?** Stub or mock all collaborators.
 - **5. What do I check for in my tests?** Check behavior, just like in Isolation Testing.
 - **6. How do I deal with change?** Throw out and rewrite a subtree of your classes.
+These classes are intended to be so small that it's easier to rewrite them than refactor them.
 - **7. What even is good code?** A tree of tiny, disposable classes. [[FITDD][]]
-- I haven't found any responses to Discovery Testing online, but here are the questions I have:
+- I haven't found any responses to Discovery Testing online, but here are the questions I have about it:
     - Does disposable code work for complex features?
 Even if each class is tiny, one feature might be implemented with dozens of classes that you'd have to throw out if the feature changed at a high level.
     - Is code reuse *never* worth the cost?
     - Do you always know the right way to decompose your problem at first?